bitfocus/companion-module-bmd-webpresenter/companion/HELP.md

 - Add variables for URL and Passphrase
 - Additional stream settings for Custom URL and Passphrase
 - Add an action for simple YouTube configuration which only needs the key
-- Add separate actions for Video Mode and Stream Quality
+- Add separate actions for Video Mode, Stream Quality and Stream Key